-The YouTube thumbnail for “Girls Want to Swing” shows Priyanka Chopra and Anushka Sharma smiling into the camera, beckoning the viewer to join them.
+The YouTube thumbnail for “Girls Like to Swing” shows Priyanka Chopra and Anushka Sharma smiling into the camera, beckoning the viewer to join them.
 The camera is tight on their faces, and Sharma’s hand rests on Chopra’s shoulder.
 Chopra is cool, as always; Sharma looks inviting.
 The shot seems to tell two stories: the first is the typical male fantasy, “hey big boy, come join us!”
 But the second suggests female collusion, “come join the girl squad.”

 This is a mainstream movie, so I have little doubt this image is ultimately meant for heterosexual male consumption.
 But for a moment, I can slip in my own fantasy, my fantasy of female consumption, platonic or romantic.
 They smile suggestively, but the close up leaves the suggestion to the imagination.